dukelester/advanced-python/metaprogramming/OOP/README.md

 User-defined functions, on the other hand, are global and can be called freely anywhere within the program.
 A method can be as simple as printing a statement or can be a highly complex mathematical calculation that involves a large number of parameters.

+## Implementing inheritance

+Inheritance in a literal sense means acquiring the properties of a parent by the child, and it means the same in the case of OOP too.
+A new class can inherit the attributes and methods of a parent class and it can also have its own properties and methods.
+The new class that inherits the parent class will be called a child class or a subclass while the parent class can also be called a base class.

+The general structure of inheritance while defining a child class inheriting from a parent class looks as follows:
+    class Parent:
+    '''attributes...'''
+    '''methods...'''
+    class Child(Parent):
+    '''attributes...'''
+    '''methods...'''